Princess Charlotte Steals The Show At Charity Event, Sticks Her Tongue Out At Crowd As Duchess Kate Scrambles

 Thursday’s event was the King’s Cup Regatta, which was originally slated to take place on Friday.
 Due to weather concerns, it was moved up to Thursday.
 William and Kate competed against one another, each leading a vessel and representing several choice charities.

-There were eight boats competing, and Bear Grylls and his Tusk Trust team took first place.
-Prince William’s group came in third and Duchess Kate’s vessel avoided last place by coming in seventh.
+There were eight boats competing, and Bear Grylls and his Tusk Trust team took 1st place.
+Prince William’s group came in 3rd and Duchess Kate’s vessel avoided last place by coming in 7th.

 Royal fans would love to see more of Princess Charlotte, Prince George, and Prince Louis.
-The trio of royal little ones always look adorable, and one never knows when Duchess Kate and Prince William will need to scramble to cover a hilarious moment like this one with their daughter.
+The trio of royal little ones always looks adorable, and one never knows when Duchess Kate and Prince William will need to scramble to cover a hilarious moment like this one with their daughter.